filecoin-project/FIPs/FIPS/fil-filplussubsidy.md

 - Remove per-sector on-chain sector quality information from state; use raw-byte power for consensus power.
 - Account for verified deal space-time directly in the market actor.
-- Split the block reward into consensus reward and verified deal subsidy, paid separately.
+- Split the block reward into consensus reward and verified deal premium, paid separately.
 - Add pledge and penalty mechanisms to verified deals to retain the existing economic incentives.

 ## Change Motivation